 Change video and audio file options

 Video and audio files currently have the most details available of all file types.
-Along with the basics, you can choose to display city, state, and country, performers, directors, and producers, and copyright, rating, and genre for video files.
+Along with the basics, you can choose to display city, state, country, performers, directors, producers, copyright, rating, and genre for video files.

 Customize the Quick Actions

-At the bottom of the Preview Pane, you’ll see Quick Actions that are also different per file type.
-For images and PDFs, you’ll see a rotate action and for video files, you’ll see a trim action.
+At the bottom of the Preview pane, you’ll see Quick Actions that are also different per file type.
+For images, you’ll see the convert image, create PDF, Markup, and rotate actions.
+For video files, you’ll see the rotate and trim actions.
+(What you see here, depends on the macOS version you’re using.)

-To adjust these options, click More.
+To adjust these options, click More > Customize.
 You can then check and uncheck the options here as well.

 If you don’t want to see Quick Actions at all, you can remove them and do this by file type too.
-Open the Preview Options for that file and uncheck the box at the bottom for Show Quick Actions.
+Click View > Show Preview Options for that file and uncheck the box at the bottom for Show Quick Actions.